naresha/java8streams/problems.md

 Get the lowest price for a given book.
 Use *BookPriceService* to get the price for a book in a given store

+## Exercise 4
+Take a look at *Book.java* and maintain stocks against each book.
+Support the following
+   * Search book by isbn and show the stock
+   * Search book by author (partial search) and show the stock
+   * Search book by price range and show the stock
+   * List out of stock books
+   * List of low stock books (stock in hand is 5 or less)

+Enhance the application to support maintaining stocks at multiple warehouses.